DanniRodrJ/DanniRodrJ/README.md

 <h3> 👩🏻‍💻 &nbsp;About Me </h3>

-- 💼 I’m currently working on my professional portfolio
+- 💼 I’m currently working on my portfolio
 - 🎓 Studying Data Science📊 at [Henry](https://www.soyhenry.com/) and Mechanical Engineering⚙️ at [UNEXPO](https://virtualunexpo.com/)
 - 💡 I like to explore new technologies
-- 🌱 I’m learning more about PowerBI, Seaborn and Tableau
+- 🌱 I’m learning more about **Machine Learning** and Deep Learning
 - 💬 Ask me about **Data Engineer, Data Analytics and Machine Learning**, I am happy to help 😊
-- 🙌 In my free time I usually exercise 🏋️‍♀️, read a book 📖, watch motorsports on TV 🏎️ or play video games 🎮.
+- ☘️ In my free time I usually exercise 🏋️‍♀️, read a book 📖, watch motorsports on TV 🏎️ or play video games 🎮.
 - ✉️ You can shoot me an email at **dannielarodriguezjove@gmail.com**!
 I'll try to respond as soon as I can.
 - 📄 Please have a look👀 at my curriculum for more details about me.
 I'm open to feedback and suggestions!